contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ###### Values

+ * Added a `(hooks-named:)` macro, which can be used to construct a HookName using a string.
+The slightly unusual name of this macro is meant to avoid confusion with `(hook:)`.
  * Added a `(trunc:)` macro, which is similar to `(round:)`, but rounds toward zero, "truncating" the fractional component.
 It is named after the Excel function that performs the same rounding.
  * Added a `(plural:)` macro, which takes a number and a string, and combines them, automatically pluralising the string if the number isn't 1. `(plural:2,"duck")` produces `"2 ducks"`.
 Pluralisation is performed by adding "s" - a second string may be given which specifies a more correct plural form of the word (such as `(plural:4,"elf","elves")`).
  * Added a `(str-nth:)` macro (alias `(string-nth)`) which takes a number and produces the English ordinal of that number (such as `"2nd"` for `2`, and `"-41st"` for `-41`).